Truncation of long-range percolation with non-summable interactions in dimensions $d\geq 3$: Applications to the Potts model

 At inverse temperature $\beta>0$, the Gibbs measure with pure $s$ boundary condition is defined by

 where $Z$ is a normalizing constant so that the measure has total mass $1$.
 When the potential is not summable, i.e., when $\sum_x \phi(x)=\infty$, the Hamiltonian can (at least formally) not be defined as above, but looking at the minimizers of the energy one gets that $\sigma_x = s$ for all $x\in \Lambda_L$ with probability $1$ under the measure $\mu^{\beta,s}_{\phi,\Lambda_L}$.
-This trivial behavior was also described by Dyson \cite{dyson1969existence,friedli2006truncation}, as in the non-summable situation {\em ``[...] there is an infinite energy-gap between the ground states and all other states, so that the system is completely ordered at all finite temperatures, and there can be no question of a phase transition."} Thus, one will typically consider the Gibbs measure with respect to a summable potential.
-The infinite volume Gibbs measure $\mu^{\beta,s}_{\phi}$ is the subsequential limit of $\mu^{\beta,s}_{\phi,\Lambda_L}$ for $L\to \infty$.
-For a {potential} $\phi : \Z^d \setminus \{\mz\} \to \left[0,\infty\right)$, we define the {\sl truncated potential} $\phi_N$ by $\phi_N(x)=\phi(x)\mathbbm{1}_{\{\|x\|\leq N\}}$.
-The next theorem is an analogue of Theorems \ref{theo:main} and \ref{theo:isotropic} for the Potts model.
-For this, we say that a potential $\phi$ is isotropic if the respective analogue of \eqref{eq:isotropy} holds $\phi$, we say that it is symmetric if the analogue of \eqref{eq:symmetry} holds, and we say that it is irreducible if the analogue of \eqref{eq:irreduc} holds.
+This trivial behavior was also described by Dyson \cite{dyson1969existence,friedli2006truncation}, as in the non-summable situation {\em ``[...] there is an infinite energy-gap between the ground states and all other states, so that the system is completely ordered at all finite temperatures, and there can be no question of a phase transition."}.
+Thus, one typically considers the Gibbs measure with respect to a summable potential.
+The non-summability $\sum_x \phi(x)=\infty$ means an infinite interaction volume, which in turn implies that the interaction has infinite range.
+For a ferromagnetic potential $\phi:\Z^d \setminus \{\mz\} \to \left[0,\infty\right)$ with $\sum_{x} \phi(x) < \infty$, the infinite volume Gibbs measure $\mu^{\beta,s}_{\phi}$ is the subsequential limit of $\mu^{\beta,s}_{\phi,\Lambda_L}$ for $L\to \infty$.